Water Softener Size Calculator

 Should I enter ppm or grains per gallon?

-Why does salt strategy change the recommended size?
+Why does salt strategy change the result?

 Glossary: